derkiner/Iyzico_Practicum_Frontend-Projects/Week_2/Assignment1_JavaScript/README.md

 NOTES:
 - The design and color choice are all original.
 No boilerplate codes are used.
 - As the project leaves room for flexibility, I preferred to utilise a button to show the full date.
+- A well-known CSS expert from the States enabled me to conquer many animations and I used them in this project.
+If you want to explore more about the techniques, here is the webpage of that valuable developer: https://www.joshwcomeau.com/tutorials/animation/
 - For the live version, visit my CodePen account => https://codepen.io/Digital_Nomad/full/jOYBZWW

 <hr>